 If you have completed 85 or more credits, please visit Graduation Information for more information about official degree audits.

 “Double dipping” occurs when you take a course that is a requirement in your major, minor or general education that can also count elsewhere (another major, minor, or general education).
 You may use this course to satisfy both requirements.

-Can I “triple dip”?Yes.
-In rare cases, a course may be required for your major and minor, and may also fulfill a general education requirement.
+Yes.
+In rare cases, a course may be required for your major, minor and may also fulfill a general education requirement.
 In these cases, the course may count for all three requirements.

 Yes.
+Marymount Manhattan College accepts credits in transfer for coursework completed at colleges and universities accredited by the regional agencies of the United States Commission of Higher Education.Yes.
 MMC accepts most CLEP exams or the NYU Language Proficiency exam.
 Official scores earned must be sent to Marymount Manhattan College.
 Students may earn a maximum of 12 credits for language proficiency.
 These credits may not be applied at the 300-Level or above.
 Transfer credits may also be awarded for Advanced Placement and International Baccalaureate examinations.
 Please refer to the College Catalogue(opens in a new tab) for more information.

 Access Program EVAL through your MMC Connect account, under “Academic Profile.”
 If you just want to see a list of your transfer credits, look under the “Academic History” link.